jtheisen/basic-bundles/readme.md

 I feel that I really don't need minification, as

-* In many projects, the vast majority of js and css comes pre-minified from third party packages and
+* in many projects, the vast majority of js and css comes pre-minified from third party packages and
 * in the upcoming world of ASP.NET 5, minification will be done at compile time with tools that are better suited for the job.